Practice Your Skills in a Real-World Setting

 Real clients, real experience

-This clinic takes place on campus, but outside of your regular classroom hours.
+Public clinics also take place on campus, but outside of your regular classroom hours.
 Daytime and evening shifts are available throughout the week.
 You’ll start treating clients at the public clinic halfway through your first year.

-Specialized teaching clinics
+In-class teaching clinics

 As your skills develop, the clinics will target more advanced conditions.
-By second year, clinics will be devoted to treating people with specific conditions or needs such as fibromyalgia, arthritis, orthopedic injuries, brain and spinal cord injuries.
-Each massage includes an assessment prior to the massage treatment and appropriate self-care advice afterwards.
+During second year, the in-class clinics will be devoted to treating people with specific conditions or needs such as fibromyalgia, rheumatoid arthritis, neurological disorders, orthopedic conditions, brain, and spinal cord injuries.
+Each appointment includes an assessment prior to the massage treatment, and appropriate self-care advice afterwards.